DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ### **Branding**

-In case that branding is important to you and your business, you are able to [configure Custom Pages (Error and Challenge)](https://developers.cloudflare.com/support/more-dashboard-apps/cloudflare-custom-pages/configuring-custom-pages-error-and-challenge/).
+In case that branding is important to you and your business, you are able to [configure Custom Pages (Error and Challenge)](https://developers.cloudflare.com/support/more-dashboard-apps/cloudflare-custom-pages/configuring-custom-pages-error-and-challenge/) and (preferably) [Custom Errors](https://developers.cloudflare.com/rules/custom-errors/).

 Additionally, for the Cloudflare WAF, you are able to [configure a custom response for blocked requests](https://developers.cloudflare.com/waf/custom-rules/create-dashboard/#configure-a-custom-response-for-blocked-requests) or [custom error responses](https://developers.cloudflare.com/rules/custom-error-responses/) for the Cloudflare Rules.